Do you need the highly qualified, board-certified eye doctors of Access Eye Institute in Ventura County to manage your eye health?

 The eye exams are conducted in the doctor’s office and are safe for all patients.
 Based on the findings of the exam, we will develop a treatment plan to best suit your individual needs.

 Frequently Asked Eye Care Questions

-Q: What is the difference between optometrists and ophthalmologists?
+Q: What is the difference between eye doctors and ophthalmologists?

 Optometrists may diagnose eye conditions, but they usually cannot perform surgical eye treatment procedures.
 Ophthalmologists receive special training to perform eye surgery.
-Both optometrists and ophthalmologists do extremely important work in managing your eye health and optimizing your vision.
+Both eye doctors and ophthalmologists do extremely important work in managing your eye health and optimizing your vision.

 You should seek an eye care specialist for help with any of the conditions listed below.

 Q: How common are cataracts?

 Cataracts are very common, especially in older people.
 Most of the population will develop at least one cataract by age 75.
 Thankfully, most patients have successful outcomes with cataract removal surgery.

 Our expert ophthalmologists will review your medical history and ask what concerns, if any, you have about your eyes or your vision.
 They will test your vision as well as checking for glaucoma and other aspects of your eye health.

 During a routine eye exam, the doctor will evaluate the eyes for refractive errors, as well as common conditions such as: